UWCCDL/DRI/README.md

   3. The _Execution_ phase.
 During the execution phase, the parity is checked.
 Two things can happen:

-    * If the parity is verified, then the prepared command is executed.
+    * If the parity is verified, then the prepared visuo/motor response is executed as planned.
     * if the parity is violated (__inferred__ instructions), then a new preparation phase is initiated.
+The new plan is then executed.

 The effect of TMS occurs only during the _Preparation_ phase for